Holiday Party and Awards/Grants Presentation

 Outing which was held last July at Spring Mill Country Club in Ivyland , PA.
 Since

 its inception, the event has raised more than $300,000 for area causes.

-The money will be used this year to fund college scholarships for high
+The money used this year to fund college scholarships for high

 school seniors, the association’s annual Easter Egg Hunt, holiday food baskets for

 needy families and a host of community based non-profit organizations.
 Included

 are the Special Equestrians, A Woman’s Place, Legacy of Life, YWCA of Bucks